 5. Exploring the Haight-Ashbury District

-Despite the overall gentrification of San Francisco, the birthplace of the Summer of Love and Flower Power remains gritty.
-The several blocks of Haight Street lined with inexpensive restaurants and shops are popular with young and old nonconformists, who congregate on the sidewalk over beers, bongos, and buds.
+Despite the overall gentrification of San Francisco, the birthplace of the Summer of Love and Flower Power remains surprisingly gritty.
+For a several-block-long stretch, Haight Street is lined with inexpensive restaurants and shops popular with young and old nonconformists—as well as plenty of homeless people, who congregate on the sidewalk over beers, bongos, and buds.
 Spend at least an hour strolling up Haight Street, browsing the cornucopia of used-clothes stores, leather shops, head shops, and poster stores.
 There are some great bargains to be found here, especially for vintage clothing.

 6. Dinner & Drinks